ADMISSIONS AND APPLYING

-A. Due to COVID-19, the GRE is NOT required for the 2021 admissions cycle.
-If you opt to submit a GRE score, please use 4859 as the UCI institution code.
-If you are applying to the Psychological Science and/or Psychological Science with a concentration in Clinical Psychology program, the GRE Psychology subject test is not required.
+If you are submitting a GRE score, please use 4859 as the UCI institution code.
+If you are applying to the PhD in Psychological Science and/or Psychological Science with a concentration in Clinical Psychology program, the GRE Psychology subject test is not required.
 There is no minimum campus GRE score requirement.

 Q. Do I need to submit a TOEFL/IELTS score?

 A. All graduate applicants, except those who have earned an undergraduate degree from an institution at which English was the sole language of instruction according to the World Higher Education Database, are required to demonstrate English proficiency for admissions consideration.
 If English was the sole language of instruction at the undergraduate institution where you earned a degree according to the World Higher Education Database, then you are waived from the English proficiency requirement.
 If English is not the sole language of instruction listed or if no language is listed at all, the waiver does not apply and you are required to take and pass an approved English proficiency test (TOEFL or IELTS).
 Visit the English Language Proficiency Requirements for Admission section for more information.

 Q. My undergraduate degree is not in the same area as the graduate degree in which I am interested, can I still apply?

 A. In general, you can still apply.
 But you should refer to the websites of the individual departments for additional information with regard to this question.
 To be competitive for admission, some of our degree programs require a solid background in specific academic areas.
 Overall, it is helpful if you have taken courses in social science statistics and have some research experience, especially when applying to our PhD programs.
 Our master's programs encourage students to demonstrate interest in the field through internships and/or professional experience.